jp-mess/vae-color-article/algorithm/README.md

-# Image Color Correction Algorithm
+# Latent Space Color Correction

 This project implements an image color correction algorithm using a neural network approach.
 It learns a color mapping from a distorted image to a fixed image and iteratively applies this correction to enhance image quality.